bhi5hmaraj/blog/about.md

 The main reason for starting the blog is to keep track of the stuff I'm currently working and also pen down my musings.
 As English is not my native language, I plan to improve my writing through this blog.
 If you find any bugs or grammatical errors do let me know in the comments.

-Regarding the name of the blog "Curse of Knowledge"
+##### Regarding the name of the blog

 >The curse of knowledge is a cognitive bias that occurs when an individual, communicating with other individuals, unknowingly assumes that the others have the background to understand.

 From [Wikipedia](https://en.wikipedia.org/wiki/Curse_of_knowledge)

+It's such a common phenomenon, yet not many know about this.
+So I wanted to kind of popularize the term.
+But this is just the tip of the cognitive biases iceberg.
+Recognizing these biases can help us in making better decisions and also to mitigate irrational behavior.